In the Nursery: History

 A retrospective compilation (Scatter) of their work was the first release on their own ITN Corporation label.
 Further concept albums have included Deco (inspired by the Art Deco movement) and the ambitious Lingua, an exploration of language featuring vocal contributions from around the world.
 The Humberstones also record more dance-oriented material under the Les Jumeaux moniker, and as such were involved in pre-production work on Sabres of Paradise's classic techno anthem "Smokebelch".

 The 2011 release Blind Sound was a more consistently dark album from the Humberstone brothers and featured more real percussion than previous releases.
 In 2011, "White Robe" from An Ambush of Ghosts was used on a trailer for Game of Thrones.

-The 1995 Sabres of Paradise album Versus included a remix of Haunted Dancehall that was performed by In the Nursery.
-The remix was part of BBC Radio 1's playlist following the death of Princess Diana on 31 August 1997, and in 2011 it was described by the then-head of Radio 1, Christopher Price, as the style of music that would be played on pop radio to prepare audiences before cutting to an announcement of similarly tragic news such as the death of Elizabeth II.
-In the event however, neither the remix nor the original track are known to have been played prior to or following the announcement of Elizabeth II's death on 8 September 2022.
+A remix by In the Nursery of the Sabres of Paradise instrumental track "Haunted Dancehall" was included in the latter band's 1995 Versus album.
+The remix was part of BBC Radio 1's playlist following the death of Princess Diana on 31 August 1997, and in 2011 it was described by the then-head of Radio 1, Christopher Price, as the style of music that would be played on pop radio to prepare audiences for an announcement of similarly tragic news such as the death of Elizabeth II.
+In the event, however, neither the original "Haunted Dancehall" track nor the In the Nursery remix are known to have been played at any point during the day of Elizabeth II's death on 8 September 2022.

 In 2014, members of In the Nursery and fellow Sheffield band Clock DVA joined former Cabaret Voltaire vocalist Stephen Mallinder in a performance under the name IBBERSON.
 The performance took place at the newly built John Pemberton Lecture Theatres in the School of Health and Related Research at the University of Sheffield, which was constructed in the approximate location of the original Western Works studio which was a central hub for the bands in the early eighties.
 The name "IBBERSON" is a reference to a sign which used to hang outside the studio building.